operator-framework/community-operators/docs/packaging-operator.md

 All metadata is defined within the individual release of the Operator.
 That is, inside each bundle.
 This includes the channel definitions.
 The default channel is also defined within the bundle and overwritten by every new bundle you add (this is a known limitation and is being worked on).

 Within each version you have your `CustomResourceDefinitions`, `ClusterServiceVersion` file (containing the same name and version of your Operator as defined inside the YAML structure) and some metadata about the bundle.
-You can [learn more about the bundle format here](https://github.com/operator-framework/operator-registry/blob/master/docs/design/operator-bundle.md) and also see some [examples](https://github.com/operator-framework/operator-registry/tree/master/bundles).
+You can [learn more about the bundle format here](https://olm.operatorframework.io/docs/tasks/creating-operator-bundle/) and also see an [example](https://github.com/operator-framework/bundle-example).

+Note that this community project only requires you to submit your bundle in the form of metadata.
+The integrated release pipeline of this repository will take care about publishing your bundle as a container image and maintain it in a public catalog.

 Your directory structure might look like this when using the `bundle` format.
 Notice that the `Dockerfile` is optionally and actually ignored.
 The processing pipeline of this site builds a container image for each of your bundle regardless.